To The Prime Minister of Australia, Anthony Albanese

 We must do the same, but with a focus on restoring those ecosystems which can help us reverse the impacts of climate change.
 We must establish millions of trees across Australia’s degraded rainforest ecosystems to fortify the country against the unfolding climate disaster.

 Doing so will not just benefit the climate.
-Restoring rainforests will:
+Restoring rainforests will also:

-We’re calling on the Australian Government to urgently establish a $1 billion rainforest restoration fund to address the climate crisis by restoring Australia's rainforests and working with Australia’s rainforest restoration groups to ensure this work benefits everyone.
+We’re calling on the Australian Government to urgently establish a $1 billion rainforest restoration fund to address the climate crisis by restoring Australia's rainforests and working with Australian rainforest restoration organisations and community groups to ensure this work benefits everyone.